-6 Tips for Camping By Yourself
+6 Tips for Solo Camping

-6 Tips for Camping By Yourself
+6 Tips for Solo Camping

-6 Tips for Camping By Yourself
+6 Tips for Solo Camping

 Just you, nature, and hours of free time.
 Solo camping is a rewarding way to connect with the outdoors, explore new places, and experience nature on your own terms.
 But for a lot of people, it can also be pretty intimidating.

 And if those people are female (like our entire editorial staff at KEEN), solo camping for women can be more than just intimidating, it can be downright scary.
 Luckily, with some preparation, practice, and a few deep breaths, camping alone can be a wonderful adventure for anyone who wants to give it a try.
-To make sure you’re ready to go at it alone, (and enjoy the trip to its fullest) we put together a list of important questions to ask yourself so you can head out feeling properly prepared.
+To make sure you’re ready to go at it alone, (and enjoy your camping trip to its fullest) we put together a list of important questions to ask yourself so you can head out feeling properly prepared.

-1. What Gear Do I Need?
+1. What Camping Gear Do I Need?

 In order to venture out on your own, you’ll need to pack the right gear to stay safe, feel confident, and of course, have fun.
 The good news is that you get to make all the decisions — so whether you decide to sleep in a hammock vs. tent or cook with fire vs. a camp stove, is entirely up to you.